ShashindaE/PMTraders/CONTRIBUTING.md

 ## Testing

 Testing is an essential part of every project.
-In Saleor, we use the `pytest` library and mostly have unit tests.
+In pmtraders, we use the `pytest` library and mostly have unit tests.

 To reduce tests execution time, we use [pytest-xdist](https://pypi.org/project/pytest-xdist/) that allows running tests on more than one CPU.
 By default, we use `-n=auto`, which creates a separate process equal to the number of available CPUs.